-- Declining sales of tobacco products, and expected continuing decline of sales, in the tobacco industry overall. - Our dependence on a small number of third-party suppliers and producers. - The possibility that we will be unable to identify or contract with new suppliers or producers in the event of a supply or production disruption. - The possibility that our licenses to use certain brands or trademarks will be terminated, challenged or restricted. - Failure to maintain consumer brand recognition and loyalty of our customers. - Substantial and increasing U.S. regulation and taxation, particularly by the U.S. Food and Drug Administration (FDA). - Possible increases in tobacco-related taxes and the commencement of taxation on NewGen products. - Our significant amount of indebtedness. - Intense competition and our ability to compete effectively. - Contamination of our tobacco supply or products. - Infringement on our intellectual property. - Concentration of business with large customers. - Departure of key management personnel or our inability to attract and retain talent. - Our ability to pay dividends.
+- Declining sales of tobacco products, and expected continuing decline of sales, in the tobacco industry overall. - Our dependence on a small number of third-party suppliers and producers. - The possibility that we will be unable to identify or contract with new suppliers or producers in the event of a supply or production disruption. - The possibility that our licenses to use certain brands or trademarks will be terminated, challenged or restricted. - Failure to maintain consumer brand recognition and loyalty of our customers. - Substantial and increasing U.S. regulation and taxation, particularly by the FDA. - Possible increases in tobacco-related taxes and the commencement of taxation on NewGen products. - Our significant amount of indebtedness. - Intense competition and our ability to compete effectively. - Contamination of our tobacco supply or products. - Infringement on our intellectual property. - Concentration of business with large customers. - Departure of key management personnel or our inability to attract and retain talent.